 The unit focuses on professional standards for mentors and addresses:

-Applicants must normally be working in clinical areas where pre-registration students are or will be placed.
+Applicants must normally be working in clinical areas where students are or will be placed.
 Standard entry requirements normally apply for level 6 and 7.
-NMC registrants must have 5 days protected learning.
+NMC registrants must have 5 days protected learning time.

 Practice / Work Based Learning Requirements

-You should be able to practise your developing mentor skills and knowledge.
-You need to have a more experienced practitioner to confirm that you have practised mentor skills and knowledge.
+You will need to have access to a learner whilst undertaking this unit, and will need time to practise your developing mentor skills and knowledge.
+You need to have a supervising mentor or more experienced practitioner to confirm that you have demonstrated competency in supporting learning and assessment in practice.

 17 July 2018 - 30 October 2018